 There has been no end of object lessons lately on how “elitism” simply means anything rightwingers don’t like, but claiming “working-class” bonafides for a fucking social media platform is about the limit.

 But their incoherent seething is just the icing on the cake.
-I’m held onto my Twitter handle so someone else can’t use it, but I’ve downloaded my archive, deleted the app, protected my tweets, and fucked off. @edroso.bsky.social — come up and see me sometime.
+I’ve held onto my Twitter handle so someone else can’t use it, but I’ve downloaded my archive, deleted the app, protected my tweets, and fucked off. @edroso.bsky.social — come up and see me sometime.

 Sometimes I feel so . . . left out?
 I mean, I'd love to join everyone in boycotting Musk's manhole, but I can't because I've never had an account there.
 The same way I'd really like to dump Zuckerberg's trash heap, but I can't because I don't have an account there, either.
 Nor Linked-In.